ge-xing/SegMamba/README.md

 # SegMamba

+**Recent news: If you are interested in the research about vision language models, please refers to the latest work: https://github.com/MrGiovanni/RadGPT (ICCV2025)**

 **Now we have open-sourced the pre-processing, training, inference, and metrics computation codes.**

 SegMamba: Long-range Sequential Modeling Mamba For 3D Medical Image Segmentation